Slickrock is defined by Mirriam-Webster as smooth wind-polished rock.

 on top of the world and look down into the canyon from from either side of the road on the hogback - a narrow ridge between two benches barely wide enough for the highway, stop at the Anasazi State Park Museum to view artifacts of the Ancestral Puebloans who lived here long ago, drive over Boulder Mountain with stunning views from Boulder summit of the Henry Mountains, Waterpocket Fold inside capitol Reef National Park, and Lower Browns Reservoir, then down the mountain and off the Aquarius plateau to U12's end at U24 in Torrey, 5 miles west of the entrance to Capitol Reef National Park.

-Scenic Byway U12 photos are divided into seven sections, west to east, as illustrated by the cycling banners:
+Scenic Byway 12 photos are divided into seven sections, west to east, as illustrated by the cycling banners:

 Red Canyon, Bryce Canyon National Park, Powell Point atop

-the Blues, Scenic Byway U12 down slick rock hill, Calf Creek Canyon, the Hogback, and a view from Boulder Summit.
+the Blues, Scenic Byway 12 down slick rock hill, Calf Creek Canyon, the Hogback, and a view from Boulder Summit.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
-The Photo Gallery for previewing photos is followed by a QuickTour auto-show with one photo from each of the seven sections, a menu of Auto-shows of each of the seven sections and an auto-show of all Scenic Byway U12 photos, and Central Utah Map that shows Scenic Byway 12 winding through mountainous south-central Utah between US89 at its western end and Scenic Byway Scenic Byway U24 at Torrey on the eastern end.
+The Photo Gallery for previewing photos is followed by a menu of Auto-shows with a QuickTour of one photo from each of the seven sections, an auto-show of each of the seven sections, and one of all Scenic Byway 12 photos.
+The Central Utah Map shows Scenic Byway 12 winding through mountainous south-central Utah between US89 at its western end and Scenic Byway U24 at Torrey on the eastern end.